GOP Senators Introduce Bill to Enhance Trump’s Secret Service Protection

 Republican senators have introduced bill to elevate former President Trump’s protection.

-A group of GOP senators on Thursday introduced a bill that would elevate the U.S. Secret Service’s protection of presidential nominees, days after a second apparent assassination attempt targeting former President Donald Trump.
+A group of GOP senators introduced a bill on Sept.
+19 that would elevate the U.S. Secret Service’s protection of presidential nominees, days after a second apparent assassination attempt targeting former President Donald Trump.

-The measure, introduced by Sen. Rick Scott (R-Fla.), would also mandate regular reporting by the Secret Service about the status of a presidential nominee’s protection to top congressional leaders every 15 days during a presidential election year, according to a news release issued by the senator’s office.
+The measure, introduced by Sen. Rick Scott (R-Fla.), would also mandate regular reporting by the Secret Service about the status of a presidential nominee’s protection to top congressional leaders every 15 days during a presidential election year, according to a statement issued by the senator’s office.

-“This report will include the threat level for each presidential nominee, the security measures being implemented, associated costs, the number of personnel permanently assigned to each protective detail, and any unmet security needs,” the release said.
+“This report will include the threat level for each presidential nominee, the security measures being implemented, associated costs, the number of personnel permanently assigned to each protective detail, and any unmet security needs,” the statement reads.

 While Scott said that Trump has “great officers and agents” who are protecting him, he said there is a need for more protective resources because Trump has become a target.